 The last week of the proposal process can be hectic.
-Below are six tips to make the final days of the proposal process less stressful and set yourself up for even greater success (and less stress) for the next proposal.
+Below are six tips to make the final days of the proposal process less stressful and set yourself up for an even smoother process next time!

-Even though you've probably read and re-read the submission guidelines many times, read them again.
-Read them at the beginning of the final week of the proposal development process and read them again in the final hours of the process when you are on the verge of submitting.
+Even though you've read and re-read the submission guidelines many times, read them again.
+Read them at the beginning of the final week of the proposal development process and reread them in the final hours of the process when you are on the verge of submitting.

-You need to do this because although you and your colleagues have read the submission guidelines multiple times, often this is at the start of the proposal process.
+You need to do this because, although you and your colleagues have read the submission guidelines multiple times, often this is at the start of the proposal process.
 At the beginning of the process, everyone is focused on questions like how to structure the proposal response and who will be the proposal lead.
-At the start of the process, it is natural to be less concerned with the specifics of the submission process and to scan the instructions.
+In the early days of the proposal, it is natural to be less concerned with the specifics of the submission process and to scan the instructions.
 To avoid being surprised at the last minute, read the submission guidelines while you still have time to address them.
-Read and re-read, check and double-check, because when you are in proposal-writing mode you may have been unable to concentrate on the finer details of the submission process.
+Read and reread, check and double-check, because when you are in proposal-writing mode you were probably not able to concentrate on the finer details of the submission process.

 Making multiple copies of the final proposal package is important.
 However, there is something else you should do that is possibly even more important, which is to have a back-up "original" copy.
 In other words, prepare two identical copies of the proposal, each with original signatures on cover letters, etc. To prepare your two "originals," have the executive director sign two copies of the cover letter.
 If the grant application is a fill-in-the-blank form and not a proposal narrative, fill out the form twice and get all the required signatures on each copy.